Anders JerkstrandSenior Researcher

 About me

 How do massive stars explode?
 What is the origin of the elements around us, from the light ones like oxygen to the heaviest ones like uranium?
-How can we learn about distant astrophysical nebulae by combining state-of-the-art knowledge in fundamental physics, advanced computer modelling, and new observations?
+What can we unravel about distant astrophysical nebulae by combining state-of-the-art physics, advanced computer modelling, and high-quality observations?

-I have developed the spectral synthesis tool SUMO which has been extensively used to model spectra from hydrogen-rich SNe, stripped-envelope SNe, pair-instability explosions, superluminous supernovae, Type Ia supernovae, and kilonovae.
+I have developed the spectral synthesis tool SUMO (now with a public release) which has been extensively used to model spectra from hydrogen-rich SNe, stripped-envelope SNe, pair-instability explosions, superluminous supernovae, Type Ia supernovae, and kilonovae.
 In 2020 I led a paper published in Science where we identified emission lines never seen before in any supernova, and showed how this revealed something very unexpected about the origin of bright Type IIn supernovae.
+I have also developed the core foundation for a new 3D spectral synthesis tool, currently being developed towards full capacity (EXTRASS) by Bart van Baal, PhD student in the group.

-Our group collaborates extensively with national and international partners specializing in explosion simulations and nucleosynthesis (Munich, Hamburg, Valencia, Potsdam), atomic physics (Uppsala, Lund, Strathclyde), and observations (Stockholm, Belfast, Oxford, UC California).
+Our group collaborates extensively with national and international partners specializing in explosion simulations and nucleosynthesis (MPA Garching, Hamburg U., U. Valencia, AIE Potsdam, Tokyo U.), atomic physics (Uppsala U., Lund and Malmö U., U. Strathclyde), and observations (Stockholm, QUB Belfast, UC California, and Caltech).

 I am docent (Reader/Associate Professor) since the end of 2023.